aspose-total/Aspose.Total-Products/total/en/cpp/conversion/dotx-to-ppt/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOTX to PPT or Online App" h2="Export DOTX to PPT within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting DOTX to PPT is a common requirement for many businesses.
+DOTX is a Microsoft Word template file format that is used to create documents with a consistent look and feel.
+It is a great way to ensure that all documents created from the same template have the same formatting and layout.
+However, DOTX files are not compatible with PowerPoint, which is the most popular presentation software.
+Therefore, it is necessary to convert DOTX to PPT in order to use the template in PowerPoint presentations.

+<h2>How Aspose.Total helps for dotx to ppt conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate DOTX to PPT conversion while using two of it's APIs.
-Load your DOTX using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPT.
+Aspose.Total for C++ is a powerful file automation API that allows developers to automate the conversion of DOTX to PPT.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+Aspose.Words for C++ is used to load the DOTX file and convert it to HTML.
+Aspose.Slides for C++ is then used to load the HTML and create a new presentation.
+Finally, the presentation can be saved as a PPT file.
+This process is quick and easy, and it ensures that the formatting and layout of the original DOTX file is preserved in the PPT file.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}